arkana-fts/bouge/README.md

 1. The goal(s) of bouge
 2. How do I compile and link bouge to my project?
-    a.
-What are all those libraries?
+    1. What are all those libraries?
-    b.
-Use bouge as a dynamic library
+    2. Use bouge as a dynamic library
-    c.
-Use bouge as a static library
+    3. Use bouge as a static library
-    d.
-Embed bouge right into your project
+    4. Embed bouge right into your project
-    e.
-An important note to MSVC users
+    5. An important note to MSVC users
-    f.
-Integration using CMake
+    6. Integration using CMake
 3. Learning to use bouge
-    a.
-Game developers
+    1. Game developers
-    b.
-Game artists
+    2. Game artists
 4. Known issues